Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 You should see two files on the right-hand side, your bistro.txt files and a style.txt file.

 This is VERY important.
-The first place you will likely see in the Save As window will most likely not be your Dropbox or Ch4 folder.
-Saving your work anywhere else but the Ch4 folder means it cannot be reviewed by your instructor.
-It needs to be saved in the Ch4 folder.
-So if Save As puts you someplace else, just navigate to the Ch4 folder that's in your Dropbox folder.
+The first place you will likely see in the Save As window will most likely not be your Google Drive or Ch04 folder.
+Saving your work anywhere else but the Ch04 folder means it cannot be reviewed by your instructor.
+It needs to be saved in the Ch04 folder.
+So if Save As puts you someplace else, just navigate to the Ch04 folder that's in your Google Drive folder.
 The path is shown below.

 Step 16